lupyuen/lupyuen.github.io/src/lvgl4.md

 }
 ```

+This tells LVGL to call our Zig Function __readInput__ periodically to poll for input.
+(More about this below)

 TODO

 [(We define `register_input` in C because `lv_indev_t` is an Opaque Type in Zig)](https://github.com/lupyuen/pinephone-lvgl-zig/blob/main/display.c)

-This tells LVGL to call `readInput` periodically to poll for input.
-(More about this below)

 `indev_drv` is our LVGL Input Device Driver...